 To Scalp or Not to Scalp?

 The spreads and transaction costs can kill a new trader if they are not careful.
 Not to mention, you’re competing with high-frequency professional traders and algorithms.
-It’s a tough game for a newbie, since the margin for error is miniscule.
+It’s a tough game for a newbie since the margin for error is minuscule.

 Scalpers tend to trade shorter timeframes — like the 1-minute chart.
-As you can see below on a 1-minute chart of the EURUSD, those smaller timeframe charts can get extremely choppy and volatile on a minute by minute basis, in just a short time period.
+As you can see below on a 1-minute chart of the EURUSD, those smaller timeframe charts can get extremely choppy and volatile on a minute-by-minute basis, in just a short period.